 I, <insert name here>, do solemnly swear that I shall faithfully represent the interests of the Student Body of The University of Texas at Tyler.
 I shall dutifully uphold and preserve the Constitution and Bylaws of the Student Body while ardently executing the Office of <insert position here> of the Student Government Association at The University of Texas at Tyler.

-When a newly elected or appointed representative swears their oath of office, all currently serving members of the SGA in attendance (except for the President) shall simultaneously reaffirm their Oath of office by repeating the Oath.